akhepcat/p64-fanctl/README.md

 For a 12v fan, you'll need a 2-transistor design as alluded to by [Bald Engineer](https://www.baldengineer.com/pwm-3-pin-pc-fan-arduino.html/npn-pnp-driver-low-1520px) however his pins may not be the same as your pins, so I've posted a cleaned-up schematic with a corrected, [generic pin-out](12V-Fan-ctrl.png)  - you'll need to validate your transistor pins before wiring.

+If you use the GPIO on pin 40 like I do, then the script has the values for you at the top.
+Pine64  and RockPro64  use different numbers, so you'll need to change them according to your platform.
+Any other GPIO will require you to look up the values somewhere else.

 Auto mode will start the script up backgrounded in a screen session and watch the system temperature until it exceeds the preset limit of 50c, at